I was way over forty when I discovered something:

 Not by making enemies.

-At peace; Because he knew I was now taken care of.
+At peace; Because he knew I had a job and was now taken care of.

 An Unexamined Life is Not Worth Living